ronnieplooker/gzr/README.md

 Gazer is **NOT** supported or warranteed by Looker in any way.
 Please do not contact Looker support for issues with Gazer.
 Issues can be logged via https://github.com/looker-open-source/gzr/issues

+In Looker 21.4.18 and later, Gazer does not support migrating Looks between Looker instances.

 ## Installation

 You can install this gem by simply typing: